 The Performance Application Programming Interface (PAPI) supplies a consistent interface and methodology for collecting performance counter information from various hardware and software components, including most major CPUs, GPUs and accelerators, interconnects, I/O systems, and power interfaces, as well as virtual cloud environments.
-Industry liaisons with Bull, Cray, Intel, IBM, NVIDIA, and others ensure seamless integration of PAPI with new architectures at or near their release.
+Industry liaisons with AMD, Cray, Intel, IBM, NVIDIA, and others ensure seamless integration of PAPI with new architectures at or near their release.
 As the PAPI component architecture becomes more populated, performance tools that interface with PAPI automatically inherit the ability to measure these new data sources.

 Find out more at http://icl.utk.edu/papi/

 In Collaboration With